bojan/Thingy/README.md

     print("This is an Apple TV device.")
 }

-if myDevice.model != .iPhone7Plus {
+if myDevice.model != .iPhoneXSMax {
-    print("This is NOT an iPhone 7 Plus.")
+    print("This is NOT an iPhone XS Max.")
 }

 // Pretty printed device properties